rdinter/NOAA-migration/README.md

 * 1-Organization/
     * `1-Project_Tidy.R` - script to gather particular data
     * Project/
         * Properly formatted and gathered data for further analysis.
+If files are over 100 mb, [GitHub will reject the push](http://stackoverflow.com/questions/17382375/github-file-size-limit-changed-6-18-13-cant-push-now). __So Do Not Push Files Above 100MB__
+    * `1-Project_functions.R` - any relevant functions for tidying of a project's data.
 * 2-Exploratory/
     * `2-Project_Explore.R` - summary statistics, histograms, plots, maps, etc.
     * Project/